academico-sis/academico/README.md

 Login using username `admin@academico.site` and password `secret`

 ## Set up in production
 You need to install a webserver according to the Laravel documentation when you're ready to move the application to production.
 Some features will also require a queue worker.

 # Documentation
 * Technical documentation -> https://github.com/laxsmi/academico/wiki
 * User documentation -> https://laxsmi.gitbook.io/academico-docs/

+# Contributors needed!
+This project was initially developped to address the needs of a non-profit language school.
+The initial developper is maintaining the code and fixing bugs on his free time, however, the project would greatly benefit from new contributors.
+If you need a school management system for your institution, you may want to fork this project and share your modifications with us!
+Contributing to this project is also a great way to train your developper skills.
+Some issues are labeled as `first-good-issue` and/or `up-for-grabs`: feel free to have a look and post a comment if you'd like to receive some guidance to fix them!
+Your contribution will be posted on this page.

 # License
 This software is based on Laravel and Backpack for Laravel.
 You will need to [acquire a Backpack license](https://backpackforlaravel.com/pricing) if you decide to use it for _commercial_ use.
 This is the recommended solution and Backpack does provide a nice, clean and easy CRUD panels throughout the application.
 Backpack for Laravel is kind enough to issue free licences for non-commercial projects.